DevLaTron/alttp_vt_randomizer/readme.md

 ```

 ## Running tests
-You can run the current test suite with the following command (you may need to install [PHPUnit](https://phpunit.de/))
+You can run the current test suite with the following command (you may need to install [PHPUnit](https://phpunit.de/)).
+phpunit is also installed by composer, so it should be found in vendor/bin/ and does not require a global phpunit version that may differ from the one required.

 ```
-$ phpunit
+$ vendor/bin/phpunit
 ```

 ## Bug Reports